The Rwanda Series: Humanity Is Not Immune to Barbarism

 In April 1994, Hutu extremists in Rwanda began carrying out mass killings of the country’s Tutsi population.
 A great many moderate Hutus who opposed the regime in power and the violence were also killed.
 The massacres continued into July of that year, plunging the country into chaos and horror.
 According to UN figures, 800,000 people died in the genocide; some sources state that the death toll was as high as one million victims.

-To commemorate the 25th anniversary of these tragic events, the NFB is streaming, free of charge, an exclusive series of powerful documentaries filmed shortly after the massacres: Hand of God, Hand of the Devil (1995), Sitting on a Volcano (1996), and the three-part Chronicle of a Genocide Foretold (1996).
+In commemoration of the 25th anniversary of these tragic events, the NFB has made available to stream, free of charge, an exclusive series of powerful documentaries filmed shortly after the massacres: Hand of God, Hand of the Devil (1995), Sitting on a Volcano (1996), and the three-part Chronicle of a Genocide Foretold (1996).

 The genesis of the documentary